 What you can do in the meantime

-Don't put medication drops in your ear unless your doctor prescribes them specifically for infection related to your perforated eardrum.
+Don't put medication drops in the ear unless your provider prescribes them specifically for infection related to the perforated eardrum.